quarto-dev/quarto-web/docs/computations/_jupyter-authoring-tools.md

 ## VS Code

 The [Quarto Extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto) for VS Code provides a variety of tools for working with `.qmd` files in VS Code.
-The extension integrates directly with the {{< meta vscode-extension >}} to provide the following {{< meta jupyter-language >}}-specific capabilites:
+The extension integrates directly with the {{< meta vscode-extension >}} to provide the following {{< meta jupyter-language >}}-specific capabilities:

 1)  Code completion
 2)  Cell execution